Reflections on the use of generative artificial intelligence in higher education, supported by ARU's Centre for Innovation in Higher Education.

 Wednesday, 19 February 2025, 1-2pm, online via Teams

-Dr Susan Qu, University of Cambridge, will introduce and discuss a positive and inclusive approach to using generative artificial intelligence in early career researchers.
+Dr Susan Qu, University of Cambridge, introduced and discussed a positive and inclusive approach to using generative artificial intelligence in early career researchers.

-This talk will be especially relevant to social science and humanities students who are completing a PhD or post-doctoral career development.
-The session will consider the best use of generative AI for early career researchers’ interview preparation and further topics to empower them in job-seeking.
+This talk was especially relevant to social science and humanities students who are completing a PhD or post-doctoral career development.
+The session considered the best use of generative AI for early career researchers’ interview preparation and further topics to empower them in job-seeking.

 Wednesday, 5 March 2025, 1-2pm, online via Teams

-Dr Dario Linares, Consultant and Cinematologist, will explore how audio-visual creative practices can engage with technological innovations to analyse, critique, and potentially redefine both the technology itself and its broader impacts.
+Dr Dario Llinares, Consultant and Cinematologist, explored how audio-visual creative practices can engage with technological innovations to analyse, critique, and potentially redefine both the technology itself and its broader impacts.

 From a creative research standpoint, AI software offers an opportunity to adopt a mindset of "critical ambivalence".
-Using this approach, Dr Dario Llinares will explore how audio-visual creative practices can engage with technological innovations to analyse, critique, and potentially redefine both the technology itself and its broader impacts.
+Using this approach, Dario explored how audio-visual creative practices can engage with technological innovations to analyse, critique, and potentially redefine both the technology itself and its broader impacts.
 How might we, as creative practitioners, deploy theoretical and philosophical reflections on originality, interpretation, communication, and human experience, as the relationship between humans and machines continues to evolve?

 Third event: Being the writing human in the Generative AI loop